selimkuzucu/ULC-CENG502/README.md

 ## 2.1.
 The original method

-- Existing methods, such as DivideMix [REF], directly consider probabilities while thresholding for which samples might be clean and which samples might be noisy.
-- Specifically, if the output probability of a sample is lower than a certain threshold (threshold being a hyperparameter itself), then that particular sample is considered noisy and if it is not, then it is considered to be clean.
-- The proposed method, coined as "Uncertainty-aware Label Correction (ULC)" proposes to utilize both epistemic uncertainty _and_ the output probability while making this decision.
+- The proposed method, coined as "Uncertainty-aware Label Correction (ULC)" has two major novelties:
+- First of these is the **"Epistemic Uncertainty-Aware Class-specific Noise Modeling (EUCS)"** module.
+With this module, the authors aim to fit the inter-class discrepancy on the loss distribution.
-- Specifically,
+-

 ## 2.2.
 Our interpretation